AWinterman/awinterman.github.com/index.md

 layout: title
 ---

-Java Engineer, Node and Front End JavaScript Engineer, API Designer, Ultimate Frisbee player, Lover of Books
+Software for work, Ultimate, Outdoorsmanship, reading for fun.
+I like thinking about housing that creates community, fair and effective transit, and the characteristics of the society I'd like to live in.

-This website has old ramblings, projects in various stages of completion, and whatever other digital effluvia seems fit for repackaged consumption.
+This website is a repository of digital effluvia I've collected, indexed for general consumption.